acl-org/acl-anthology/hugo/content/info/contrib.md

 ### Register your meeting

 If you are a conference publications chair, you must register your intention to submit your proceedings.
-(Workshop chairs should do this
+(Workshop chairs should do this through your main conference publication chair).
 This step requires you to send (a) the complete list of volumes that will be published in the Anthology (main conference volumes and workshops) and (b) the desired publication date.
 Your proceedings will be due no later than **two weeks** prior to this negotiated date.